Phase space volume preserving dynamics for non-Hamiltonian systems: Basis states and their stretching rates

 There are uncountably many sets of linearly independent vectors that span an $n$-dimensional phase space.
 A simple choice is the Cartesian coordinates fixed on the given trajectory, $\ket{\delta \bm{\phi}_i} = \delta_{ij}\ket{\mathbb{1}}$, where $\delta_{ij}$ is the Kronecker delta, $i=1,\ldots,n$, and $\ket{\mathbb{1}}$ represents an $n\times 1$ unit matrix.
 The instantaneous Lyapunov exponents for these basis states are the diagonal elements of the stability matrix $\stability$:

-Other coordinates systems can be chosen to represent the basis states that are time-independent or time-dependent and comoving with the phase point.
+Other coordinate systems can be chosen to represent the basis states, which may be time-independent or time-dependent and comoving with the phase point.

-The time evolution of a set of complete basis states at an initial time $t_0$ is governed by the operator $\widetilde{\jacobian}$ (or $\widetilde{\jacobian}$ or $\jacobian_-$).
+The time evolution of a set of complete basis states at an initial time $t_0$ is governed by the operator $\widetilde{\jacobian}$ (or $\widetilde{\jacobian}_+$ or $\jacobian_-$).
 Alternatively, a set of basis states can be chosen at each phase space point (we give some examples below).
-These two sets of basis states are not necessarily identical, but for $\jacobian_-$ dynamics, differ by an overall phase factor or an orthogonal rotation.

-These basis vectors can be used to write the corresponding maximally mixed state at time $t$ using Eq.~\ref{eq:maximally_mixed}.
+The basis vectors can be used to write the corresponding maximally mixed state at time $t$ using Eq.~\ref{eq:maximally_mixed}.
 One can construct another mixed state at the same time $t$, say $\brho^d$ using a set of basis states defined by the original dynamics.
-These two states $\brho$ and $\brho^d$ are related by a similarity transformation:
+These two states $\brho$ and $\brho^d$ are related by a similarity transformation

 where $\boldsymbol P$ is a change of basis matrix.
 Therefore, all such maximally mixed states are \emph{similar} to each other and give the local phase space dissipation rate when $\stability_+$ is averaged over any of them (see Eq.~\ref{eq:dissipation_rate}).